10 Tips for Positive Behavior in Children and Teens

 The right foods can increase beneficial brain chemicals.
 Serotonin is a neurotransmitter that encourages a wealth of essential bodily functions, including fostering restful sleep, a hearty appetite, and a positive mood while easing pain sensations.
 Your food intake influences the production of serotonin, 95% of which is produced in the intestinal tract.

-A brain-boosting diet minimizes processed foods and sugars and focuses on foods that promote the microbiome, including fermented foods like sauerkraut, yogurt, pickled beets, kombucha, and kimchi.
+A brain-boosting diet minimizes or completely eliminates processed foods and sugars and focuses on foods that promote the microbiome, including fermented foods like sauerkraut, yogurt, pickled beets, kombucha, and kimchi.
 Kids can participate in choosing or making these, which makes them more likely to eat them.

 Half of your plate should be fresh fruits and vegetables.
 The remaining half should contain unprocessed grains, fish, seafood, meats, and healthy fats.
 Most kids with behavioral issues are especially deficient in healthy fats and protein, so prioritizing these in their meals can promote better behavior.